Russell Gage Player Prop Bets for NFL Week 17 | Atlanta vs. Buffalo 1/2/2022

 - Gage has 54 receptions (76 targets) for 594 yards and three touchdowns, averaging 39.6 yards per game.

-- Gage has been the target of 76 of his team's 517 passing attempts this season, or 14.7% of the target share.

-- Gage (eight red zone targets) has been the recipient of 11.3% of his team's 71 red zone pass attempts.
+- Gage has seen the ball thrown his way eight times in the red zone this season, 11.3% of his team's 71 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Gage's matchup with the Bills.